technicaltidbits/so-simple-theme/_posts/2020-05-12-installing-vale-CLI.md

 excerpt: In this tutorial, you'll learn how to install Vale, a style linter.
 In part one, you'll learn how to use a package manager to install Vale on your Mac or PC.
 ---

 In this tutorial, you'll learn how to install Vale, a style linter.
 This tool allows you to lint your doc files.
-I've planned four parts for this series:
+There are four parts for this series:

 * Part 1: **Installing the Vale CLI**.\
   In this part, you'll learn how to use a package manager to install Vale on your Mac or PC.